Now that you've familiarized yourself with the app setup and structure, we can dive into the development workflow for Swell Apps.

 App logs are designed to give you an overview of activities that your application is engaged in, as well as details of installs and version updates.
 Also, functions can create log entries to help with debugging.

-You can work with logs via the logs CLI command:
+You can also view logs via the CLI logs command:

 Swell uses semantic versioning to support the automation of updates and to notify merchants of minor and major changes throughout the lifecycle of an App.